oac-tree/sup-dto/doc/serialization.rst

    :throws ParseException: When the byte array cannot be correctly parsed (e.g. sizes don't
       match, absence of null terminator in C-style string or unknown scalar type).

-   Parse ``AnyValue`` content from an array of bytes.
-This method is only used to cast from C-type structures.
+   Parse ``AnyValue`` content from an array of bytes in host byte order.

 .. function:: template <typename T> T AnyValue::ToCType() const